-Universal Declaration of Human Rights (Universal Declaration, UDHR): Adopted by the United Nations general assembly on December 10, 1948.
+Universal Declaration of Human Rights (UDHR): Adopted by the United Nations general assembly on December 10, 1948.
 It is the primary UN document establishing human rights standards and norms.
 All member states have agreed to uphold the UDHR.
-Although the declaration was intended to be non-binding, through time its various provisions have become so widely recognized that it can now be said to be customary international law.
+Although the declaration was intended to be nonbinding, through time its various provisions have become so widely recognized that it can now be said to be customary international law.

-Xenophobia: Dislike of or prejudice against people from other countries or anything that is strange or foreign.
+Xenophobia: Dislike of, or prejudice against, people from countries other than your own.
+Dislike of anything that is strange or foreign.
 Xenophobia can also include discrimination, racism, violence and even armed conflicts against foreigners.